cmsc-vcu/cmsc508-fa2023-hw7-camslam13/README.md

 ## How to use

-We use the ddl file to create our database adding tables with there information.
+We use the ddl file to create our database adding tables with the information.
 After we create the table we can manipulate the information in the qmd file.
-After you are done mainpulating all the tables go back and render the hw7.qmd to put the new information on the html file.
+After you are done manipulating all the tables go back and render the hw7.qmd to put the new information on the html file.

 ## Homework tasks

-1. Overview of project and description of database
+1. Overview of the project and description of the database
 2. Crows-foot diagram of the entities
 3. Listings of the three entity tables (people, roles, skills)
 4. A section titled “reports” with subsections that